ahmadasjad/yii1plusyii2/readme.md

 > (no star): optional

 - Make your project composer compatible and use yii1 with composer dependency**

+    Add classmap in autoloader, and put all you resources folder in its value

+    `composer dump-autoload`

+    Resolve all warning for **Ambiguous class resolution**

 - Install my both repo using composer**
     ```
     composer require ahmadasjad/yii1plushyii2